 Ski boots are highly personal.
 This is not a situation where one size boot fits all.

 Think.
-These are my *ski boots*.
-There are many like it, but these ones are mine.
+These are my ski boots.
+There may be many like them but these are mine.

 If you are a beginner skier, then you will most likely rent a pair of boots as you learn to tackle the slopes, and this is great to get a feel of what a good ski boot means to you.